frajdouglas/Zone-Translator/README.md

 The two zone-to-LSOA correspondences are then compared to one another to search for overlaps between the same LSOAs.

+INSERT DIAGRAM OF BASIC METHODOLOGY FOR CHOOSING THE LARGER OF THE TWO OVERLAPS

 Each run of the tool will be logged in the master_zone_translation_log.csv which will be created in the location specified by the "save_path" variable.